 Look for a company with a proven track record in successfully dealing with WEEE waste, such as Inspire Waste Management.

-They will understand the complex rules associated with it and help you ensure your WEEE recycling is carried out correctly.
+They will understand the complex rules associated with WEEE recycling and help you recycle IT equipment correctly.